Home / Blog / Best VPS for Hermes Agent in 2026: Hetzner, DigitalOcean, OVH compared

 Basic48 GB$48

-At $48/month for 8GB RAM vs Hetzner's $7.30, the delta is hard to justify for Hermes hosting unless you already have DigitalOcean infrastructure and want to co-locate.
+At $48/month for 8GB RAM versus Hetzner's $7.30, the gap is hard to justify unless you are already running DigitalOcean infrastructure and want to co-locate.

-OVH: Competitive at the spec level.
-OVH VPS-1 (4 vCPU, 8GB RAM, 75GB SSD, unlimited traffic) at $6.46/month matches Hetzner CX33 pricing.
-OVH's unlimited bandwidth is useful if your Hermes instance does heavy data retrieval.
-European hosting.
-Support quality is lower than Hetzner in community reports.
+OVH is the more interesting alternative.
+OVH VPS-1 (4 vCPU, 8GB RAM, 75GB SSD, unlimited traffic) sits around $6.46/month — matching Hetzner CX33 pricing with the added benefit of unmetered bandwidth, useful if your instance does heavy data retrieval.
+EU-hosted.
+Support quality is lower than Hetzner in community reports, though most self-hosters rarely need support.

-Vultr: Pricing similar to DigitalOcean.
-The High Frequency compute line (6 vCPU, 16GB, $48/month) is competitive for multi-instance setups, but the entry tier ($24/4GB) is the same problem as DigitalOcean.
+Vultr pricing lands close to DigitalOcean.
+The High Frequency compute line (6 vCPU, 16GB, $48/month) works for multi-instance setups but the entry tier has the same pricing problem as DigitalOcean.

-Hostinger KVM 2: 2 vCPU, 8GB RAM, ~$10-20/month.
-More RAM per dollar than Hetzner's CX23 for the same price.
-Appears in several community setup guides.
-Less established reputation in the self-hosting community.
+Hostinger KVM 2 — 2 vCPU, 8GB RAM, roughly $10-20/month depending on promo.
+More RAM per dollar than the Hetzner CX23 at a comparable price.
+Appears in a few community setup threads.
+Less established than Hetzner in the self-hosting community.

 Raspberry Pi: does it actually work?